MK2112/lusby/README.md

 - AppArmor: Daemon is restricted to necessary paths and capabilities
 - Event-driven: Reacts to udev/D-Bus events

-## How Device Recognition and Approval Works
+## How Device Recognition and Approval Work

 - **Recognition:**
   - When a device is plugged in, a fingerprint (SHA256 hash over several device-specific fields) is calculated.